- Meaning of Trial Balance

 - Compute the total debit & credit balances.

 - Verify that the sum of the debit balances equals the sum of credit balances.
 If they do not tally, it indicates that there are some errors.
 So one must check the correctness of the balances of all accounts.
-It may be noted that all assets expenses and receivables account shall have debit balances whereas all liabilities, revenues and payables accounts shall have a credit balance.
+It may be noted that all assets expenses and receivables accounts shall have debit balances whereas all liabilities, revenues, and payables accounts shall have a credit balance.

 The objective of Preparing the Trial Balance

-The Trial balance is prepared to full-fill the following objectives:
+The Trial balance is prepared to fulfill the following objectives: